 The Mercedes-Benz Group conducts its business in accordance with Group-wide standards that go beyond the requirements of the law and the German Corporate Governance Code.
-Only those who act in an ethically and legally responsible manner remain successful in the long term - this is especially true in times of upheaval and change such as those as we are currently experiencing.
+Mercedes-Benz is convinced that only those who act in an ethically and legally responsible manner remain successful in the long term - this is especially true in times of upheaval and change.
 Hence, integrity and compliance are very important to the Mercedes-Benz Group.
 In order to achieve long-term and sustainable corporate success on this foundation, it is the goal of the Mercedes-Benz Group to ensure that its business operations are in harmony with the interests of the environment and society.
 As one of the world's leading automakers, the Mercedes-Benz Group also wants to be at the forefront when it comes to sustainability.
 The company defines the most important principles in its Code of Conduct, which provides orientation for all employees of Mercedes-Benz Group AG and the Group and assists them in making the right decisions, even in difficult business situations.